lordvaider/lordvaider.github.io/_posts/2021-05-19-Deliveroo Analysis III.md

 Probably the most accurate way to do item categorization is to somehow scrape the Deliveroo menus for each restaurant, and look up which category they fall into.
 I do not have the coding skills required to do this, and even if I did, it probably wouldn't be as straightforward (Item names change over time, as we will discuss below).

 If I can't get the data from an external source, I have to look within.
-The only information I have per item is it's name and it's price (Well, I also know which other items typically accompany it, but it's much harder to extract meaningful inferences from that kind of data, particularly when your dataset is so small).
+The only information I have per item is it's name and it's price [^1].
 I don't know how to extract the category data from the item name, and so I decided to go with a simple binary classification of items per restaurant into Mains or Sides, based on their price.
 What this boils down to is applying K-Means clustering to a 1-dimensional dataset (The list of prices in this case).
 I don't know if K-Means is ideal for such situations, or if there are simpler and more direct methods one can leverage, but it was available in SKlearn library and seemed to give good enough results.

 For certain restaurants this kind of binary categorization doesn't make sense - For eg. Ping Pong has a system of small plates, so all their items are Mains (or Sides).
 In such a case, forcing a divide into 2 categories creates an artificial distinction.
 There are ways to determine the correct number of clusters for a dataset, but I don't have a lot of expertise in these matters and hence decided to just take this as an input from the user.

 ## Item Name Changes - Prefix Clustering

 When analysing the distribution of items per restaurant, I found that items names will sometimes change over time.
 Example: Shake Shack will sometimes refer to it's "Chipotle Cheddar Chick'n Burger" as just "Chipotle Cheddar Chick'n", and the name of Ping Pong's "Potato and Edamame Cake __(V)__ (2pcs)" changed one day to "Potato and Edamame Cake __(v)__ (2pcs)".

-These name changes lead to some nasty surprises; Can you imagine my horror when I saw "Garden Fresh Golden Dumplings" topping the Ping Pong list instead of my beloved cakes of potato and edamame?!
+Name changes like these can lead to some nasty surprises; Can you imagine my horror when I saw "Garden Fresh Golden Dumplings" topping the Ping Pong list instead of my beloved cakes of potato and edamame?!

 This is similar to the issue I faced earlier in the analysis with restaurant names, but solving this with manual relabelling is far more tedious, since the universe of items is much larger.